M

 • Adult students come from various professions, industries, and educational backgrounds, providing interesting topics for class discussions.

-• It’s sometimes possible for EFL teachers to befriend students, allowing more opportunities for cross-cultural or language exchange.
+• EFL teachers can sometimes befriend students, creating more opportunities for cross-cultural or language exchange.

-Tom teaches English to professionals in the beach town of Jaco, Costa Rica
+Tom teaches English to professionals in the beach town of Jacó, Costa Rica.
+Read his story here.

-If you plan to teach abroad in the future, it’s not too early to start planning and researching!
+If you plan to teach abroad in the future, start planning and researching now.
 If you prefer teaching adult students, know that TEFL/TESOL jobs in Central and South America usually involve working at language institutes that cater to adult students rather than kids.
-Some popular countries for English teachers in this region include Costa Rica, Chile, Argentina, and Brazil.
+Some popular countries for English teachers in this region include Costa Rica, Chile, Argentina, and Colombia.

-It’s also quite common to teach adults in Middle Eastern countries, such as the UAE, Saudi Arabia, and Oman.
-In this region, jobs can typically be found at colleges, technical schools, and universities, in addition to the more typical language institute setting.
+Teachers also commonly teach adults in Middle Eastern countries, such as the UAE, Saudi Arabia, and Qatar.
+In this region, jobs typically appear at colleges, technical schools, and universities, in addition to the more typical language institute setting.

 Work with a company

-Although most online TEFL/TESOL jobs involve teaching English to kids, there are also opportunities for teaching adults English online.
+Although most online TEFL/TESOL jobs involve teaching English to kids, you can also find opportunities to teach adults English online.
 For example, companies like italki and Preply are popular online tutoring sites where you set your own rates and hours for teaching English.
-Other sites, like Cambly, and EF English First, offer a fixed rate per class taught.
+Other sites, like Cambly and EF English First, offer a fixed rate per class taught.

-Learn more about teaching English to adults online- no puppets required!
+Learn more about where to teach English to adults online – no puppets required!

-Another option for anyone interested in teaching English online exclusively to adults is to become a freelance online English teacher.
-As a freelancer, you can target the student demographic you prefer, and also choose your teaching style and platform and set your own hourly rate.
-Read more about getting started as a freelance online English teacher.
+Anyone interested in teaching English online exclusively to adults can become an independent online English teacher.
+As an independent teacher, you can target the student demographic you prefer, choose your teaching style and platform, and set your own hourly rate.

 Sheyla, an independent English teacher in the US

-Sheyla is a freelance online English teacher in the US who caters to adult students in Brazil
+Sheyla is a freelance online English teacher in the U.S. who caters to adult students in Brazil.
+Read her story here.

-Regardless of whether you plan to teach online or in the classroom, most teaching jobs with adults will require general TEFL/TESOL certification of at least 120 hours, and some positions may also require a bachelor’s degree and/or teaching experience.
+Regardless of whether you plan to teach online or in the classroom, most teaching jobs with adults will require general TEFL/TESOL certification of at least 120 hours, like Bridge’s 120-Hour Master TEFL Certificate, and some positions may also require a bachelor’s degree and/or teaching experience.

-If you don’t have teaching experience, don’t worry!
-Many positions involving teaching adults English can utilize other skills you may have acquired in your professional career, such as knowledge of business or another specialized field.
-This specialized knowledge may even allow you to carve out an ESL teaching niche related to your background, such as teaching business English, or English specific to finance, law, or medicine, for example.
+If you don’t have teaching experience, don’t worry.
+Many positions teaching English to adults can draw on other skills you’ve gained in your professional career, such as knowledge of business or another specialized field.
+This specialized knowledge may even allow you to carve out an ESL teaching niche related to your background, such as teaching business English or other specific purposes.

 In the classroom

-One of the best ways you can get a job teaching English to adults is by getting a specialization in teaching business English to show employers that you’ve had specific training in this area.
-If you’re planning on teaching business English, it also helps to have some background in business or in the specific field in which you’ll be teaching (for example, English for medical professionals or for marketing specialists).
+Earning a Bridge Specialized Certificate in Teaching Business English is one of the best ways to get a job teaching English to adults.
+It shows employers that you have specific training in this area.
+If you’re planning to teach business English, some background in business or in your specific teaching field also helps, such as English for medical professionals or marketing specialists.
 To achieve this, consider taking online courses to expose yourself to specific workplace language.
 You can even audit business courses for free on sites like Coursera.

 Online

-If you’re wondering how to teach English to adults and planning to teach virtually, earn a specialization in teaching English online to demonstrate a high level of competency in the area.
+If you’re wondering how to teach English to adults and planning to teach virtually, you can earn a Bridge Specialized Certificate in Teaching English Online to demonstrate a high level of competency in the area.

-The majority of jobs hiring for online positions will conduct interviews over Skype and expect you to teach a trial class.
-For both interviews and trial classes, boost your chances of getting hired by making sure you have a professional teaching background (a clean space with a whiteboard, some related English posters or materials, etc.), a quiet space, the appropriate equipment (webcam, headset, etc.), and a strong Internet connection.
+The majority of jobs hiring for online positions will conduct online job interviews over Zoom or Teams, and expect you to teach a trial class.
+For both interviews and trial classes, boost your chances of getting hired, especially for kids classes, by making sure you have a professional teaching background (a clean space with a whiteboard, some related English posters or materials, etc.), a quiet space, the appropriate equipment (webcam, headset, etc.), and a strong Internet connection.

-What teachers say about teaching English to adults
+What do teachers say about teaching English to adults?

 Jorge, in Chile